AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 3. Change the current working directory to the folder containing the `.jar` file.
 4. run `java -jar <file name>.jar` on Command Prompt / Terminal.

+### Sign-In Process

+* When the program asks for the login details, do not input anything and press `Enter`.
+  * *Example Input:* When `Please enter your business name:` is shown, press `Enter` without inputting anything.
+  * *Output:* An error message stating that no input was detected will be shown.
+* When the program asks for the login details, input an incorrect set of login information.
+  * *Example Input:* When asked for the **business name**, input an incorrect name.
+  * *Output:* The program will provide an option to create a new business account before termination.
+  * *Example Input:* When asked for the **business ID and password**, input some incorrect information.
+  * *Output:* The program will provide an option to display the ID and password before termination.

 ### First-Time setup

 * When the program requests for Credentials information (e.g. ID / Name / Password / Business Type), do not input